- September 29, 2015

 Sugar can be great in small doses – the American Heart Association says that you should consume no more than nine teaspoons of sugar a day.
 Unfortunately for most of us that suggestion has gone unheeded – the average American eats over 20 teaspoons in a day!
 And that’s just added sugar, so they aren’t counting sugar found naturally in many of the things we eat!

 Let’s start with your mouth.
-Sugar in foods and drinks is the dream food for the plaque bacteria that make a home in your mouth.
+Sugar and artificial sweeteners in foods and drinks is the dream food for the plaque bacteria that make a home in your mouth.
 When they eat sugar they produce an acid that destroys your teeth’s enamel, leading to cavities and tooth decay!
 But sugar doesn’t stop there – it keeps moving to the rest of your body and wreaking havoc there as well!

 Pour Some Sugar In You?